the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/labs/lab0_turtle/_index.md

 {{< /aside >}}
 {{< /tab >}}
 {{< /tabs >}}

+{{< aside >}}
+*Hello!
+I'm the For Your Information Space Invader (or FyiSi for short).
+I'll be stopping by every once in a while to give you some extra information about labs or the content you're learning.
+Here's my first FYI:*

+Sometimes you'll see {{< code-action >}} in a lab.
+This means that you need do something that involves writing code or using your Terminal.
+You can use these like little action items during labs.
+{{< /aside >}}

 ## Into the Terminal
 Take a peek at your Desktop.
 You should see a new folder called `cs9` created by the configuration